Posted on 9th October 2019

 Each panel measures 25 inches (64cm) wide by 21 inches (53cm) tall.

 4,000 men, women and children from 15 countries worked on the panels between 1981 and 1989.

 Panels have been toured in traveling exhibitions including a North American tour in 1993/1994.
-An exhibition of 39 panels in Ely Cathedral in 2012 attracted 11,273 visitors during its 27-day stay.
+An exhibition of 39 panels in Ely Cathedral, Cambridgeshire, in 2012 attracted 11,273 visitors during the 27 days it was on show.

-The tapestry now has a permanent home at the Friends Meeting House at Kendal, Cumbria, England.
+The tapestry now has a permanent home at the Meeting House in Kendal, Cumbria, England.